unyt-org/command-line-args/README.md

 The `CommandLineOptions.printHelp()` method can always be called to print all currently declared command line options.

 When using the `--help` option, this method is also called in the background, and the process is stopped directly afterwards.
-In this scenario, custom command line options declared during the initialization of the program mit not yet be loaded and not shown on the help page.
+In this scenario, custom command line options declared during the initialization of the program might not yet be loaded and not shown on the help page.

 For this reason, this tool allows you to generate a static help page, `RUN.md` which serves as a human readable help document, but is also parsed by the command line argument manager to display a help page in the console when using `--help`.